Dr Chau Chak Wing Building

-Dr Chau Chak Wing Building is a business school building of the University of Technology Sydney, Australia.
+The Dr Chau Chak Wing Building is a business school building of the University of Technology Sydney, Australia.
 It is the first building in Australia designed by Canadian American architect Frank Gehry.

 Description

 The tower is named after Chau Chak Wing, a Chinese businessman who donated $20 million for the building's construction.
 The "Dr" in the building's name refers to honorary doctorates that have been conferred on Chau.
 The 13-storey tower provides teaching, learning, research and office accommodation for approximately 1,256 students and 326 academic staff.
 The building's design is based on the idea of a tree-house structure.

 The building's façade, which was made of 320,000 custom-designed bricks, is described as the "squashed brown paper bag".
 Frank Gehry said, "Maybe it's a brown paper bag, but it's flexible on the inside, there's a lot of room for changes or movement."

 An entrance from The Goods Line, a pedestrian pathway, is located on the eastern border of the site.